papconst/PZEM-004T-Arduino-ESP8266-soft-serial/README.md

 Detailed datasheet could be found here https://forum.arduino.cc/index.php?action=dlattach;topic=480767.0;attach=220845

+You can use PZEM-004T emulator sketch from here https://github.com/papconst/PZEM-004T-emulator

 Serial communication
 This module is equipped with TTL serial data communication interface, you can read and set the relevant parameters via the serial port; but if you want to communicate with a device which has USB or RS232 (such as computer), you need to be equipped with different TTL pin board (USB communication needs to be equipped with TTL to USB pin board; RS232 communication needs to be equipped with TTL to RS232 pin board), the specific connection type.
 In the below table are the communication protocols of this module: